 Then there was Bob Preedy, former continuity announcer for ITV Yorkshire, who presented his Saturday night ‘Hot Country‘ music show from our studios in York.
 I’d be chatting with Bob in the studio as a country CD was playing out quietly in the background.
 Bob would suddenly interrupt, and without changing the tone of his voice or the pace of his delivery would flick the mic fader back, give an informed link about the track just finished and add some pertinent facts about the next track lined up.
 It was laid-back broadcasting at its best.
 I was full of admiration, even though I couldn’t see what was so good about country music – what with all those stetsons, big boots and tight jeans.

-Now on BBC Radio Leeds there’s Liz Green, a real force coming from the radio: It’s how radio should be.
+On BBC Radio Leeds there is Liz Green, a real force coming from the radio: It’s how radio should be.

 Colleagues who are currently on air can be heard every day – and ‘listen-again’ online is also available.
 However, there’s a problem with some of these names of former presenters: their live work is ephemeral.
 What remains is memories.